The Marvel Cinematic Universe (MCU) is bad for comic book movies. Hear me out.

 Graffiti presents the most obvious overlap with young Mr. Morales, who loves blazing through Brooklyn’s streets throwing up tags.
 But it also applies to the film’s wild colour pallet and distinct visual aesthetic.
 We’re two decades deep in superhero movies, and none of them look like Spider-Verse.
 To bring Miles’ world to life, the film’s art department had to channel the free-form spirit of the flyest graffiti artists.
 Colourful panels seem to pop off the screen in what feels like a meditation on sensory overload.
 The visual flourishes are way more over the top than they need to be.
 But excess is a staple of hip-hop culture, and that’s one of the movie’s charms.
 This film doesn’t want to wow you.
 It wants to sear itself straight into your cerebral cortex.

-Emceeing, or MC’ing, is the role performed by the rapper who hypes up his DJ.
+Emceeing, or MC’ing, is the role performed by the rapper who hypes up their DJ.
 It involves quick thinking, ruthlessness, and verbal dexterity when used in freestyle rap battles.
 Spider-Man is the comic book genre’s OG trash-talker.
 And he fires verbal quips as easily as he throws blasts from his web shooters.
 Spidey’s verbal daggers are more than just sick burns.
-Like a master MC, his words throw opponents off-guard, and then he swings for the victory blow.
+Like a master MC, his words throw opponents off-guard, before he swings in for the victory blow.
 The movie’s PG-humour is laugh out loud funny, and sure to please general audiences.
 But don’t fret die-hards, Spider-Verse features a trove of Easter eggs for fans to hunt down.